sorek1/p2p2c/vuepress/README.md

 ### Getting started with Vuepress

-First we need to install Vuepress as a development depenency running using `npm` or `yarn`, for this entire example we will be using `npm`:
+First we need to install Vuepress as a development dependency running using `npm` or `yarn`, for this entire example we will be using `npm`:

 ```
 npm install vuepress --save-dev